-A: Most of the time, if you are an indoors person.
-Breathing pure and clean air is very advantageous to the health so you should run your Air purifier whenever you are in the house.
-You can turn it off when you are going out so you save energy and money too.

 Q: Are all air purifiers noisy?

-A: Not all air purifier is noisy, there are some ultra silent ones that make very minimal noise.
+A: Not all air purifier is noisy, there are some ultra-silent ones that make very minimal noise.
 However, the noise level of an Air purifier has to do with the fan speed it is operating on.
-Running an air purifier at a higher fan speed generates much noise than when running at a lower speed.
+Running an air purifier at a higher fan speed generates much noise than when running at a slower speed.

 Q: What size air purifier do I need for my room?

-The page was changed, and it reads: